web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Scoringmodel_techies.md

 - Just 1 CTO (-): one point of entry

-_Do they have a track record? (university, projects, important commits)_ -Active track record (+): field experience (ZK, E2EE, messengers); privacy-market experience (credible projects, research teams, important implementations - eg. Ring signatures in Monero)
+_Do they have a track record? (university, projects, important commits)_
+- Active track record (+): field experience (ZK, E2EE, messengers); privacy-market experience (credible projects, research teams, important implementations - eg. Ring signatures in Monero)
 - No track record (-): can't attest quality of their previous projects, commits

 **Open-source**